Should I Have An X-ray Taken For An Ankle Sprain?

 The Ottawa ankle rules are a set of guidelines for doctors to aid them in deciding if a patient with foot or ankle pain should have an X-ray to diagnose a possible bone fracture.

 X-rays only required if there are bony pain in the malleolar or midfoot area, and any one of the following:

 - Bone tenderness along the distal 6cm of the posterior edge of the tibia or tip of the medial malleolus

 - Bone tenderness along the distal 6cm of the posterior edge of the fibula or tip of the lateral malleolus

 - Tenderness of the bone at the base of the fifth metatarsal

 - An inability to bear weight both immediately and in the emergency department for four steps

-Certain groups are excluded, in particular children (under the age of 18), pregnant women, and those with diminished ability to follow the test.
+Certain groups excluded, in particular, children (under the age of 18), pregnant women, and those with diminished ability to follow the test.

-Application of the guideline reduces patient waiting time, avoids inappropriate X-ray exposure, improves accuracy of the clinical examination, and reduces health care expenditures on unnecessary X-rays of the ankle and foot without compromising the quality of care.
+In summary, the application of the guideline reduces patient waiting time, avoids inappropriate X-ray exposure, improves the accuracy of the clinical examination, and reduces health care expenditures on unnecessary X-rays of the ankle and foot without compromising the quality of care.